Vyzer9/C2-Educational-Steganography/README.md

 3. Submit a pull request with a detailed description.

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](./LICENSE) file for details.

 ## 📬 Contact
 - Contact the author via [GitHub](https://github.com/Vyzer9)